Debut author, ileso DMC introduces us to his exciting, YA novel about the afterlife, “The Request for Lambency”:

 Most of the scene-setting was tight, almost too tight at times.
 A little more description would have improved the movie in my mind.
 The plot was woven skillfully with plenty left to carry into the next book.

 I enjoyed this story so much; I award a score of 4.2 stars to “The Request for Lambency”.
-The score would have been a lot higher, but I stumbled over quite a few spelling errors.

 You can buy this book: